-Despite differences in the distribution of individual members, the forecast ensemble mean low-level vortex locations (marked by "EM" in Fig. 13a-c) were similar in all three experiments.
-In each case the ensemble mean location was located slightly to the northwest of the observed tornado location, with the difference in position ranging from approximately 12 km in CNTL (Fig. 13a) to 18 km in NoCASA (Fig. 13c).
-This result underscores the importance of probabilistic information on forecast uncertainty; while CNTL produced a much sharper probabilistic forecast of the low-level vortex than NoMMP, ensemble mean vortex locations differed by only about 3 km, or 1.5 grid intervals (Fig. 13a, b) between the two experiments.
-Also, NoCASA forecasted a higher vortex probability with more individual members clustered around the true vortex location than NoMMP but its ensemble mean vortex location had a larger position error (Fig. 13b, c).
+Despite differences in the distribution of individual members, the forecast ensemble mean low-level vortex locations (marked by "EM" in Figs. 14a-c) were similar in all three experiments.
+In each case the ensemble mean location was located slightly to the northwest of the observed tornado location, with the difference in position ranging from approximately 12 km in CNTL (Fig. 14a) to 18 km in NoCASA (Fig. 14c).
+This result underscores the importance of probabilistic information on forecast uncertainty; while CNTL produced a much sharper probabilistic forecast of the low-level vortex than NoMMP, ensemble mean vortex locations differed by only about 3 km, or 1.5 grid intervals (Figs. 14a,b), between the two experiments.
+Also, NoCASA forecasted a higher vortex probability with more individual members clustered around the true vortex location than NoMMP but its ensemble mean vortex location had a larger position error (Figs. 14b,c).
 Probabilistic information is important in assessing the reliability of these forecasts; an ensemble mean or single deterministic forecast cannot provide such information.

-4. Discussion and Summary
+4. Discussion and summary

-In this paper, we perform 3-hour ensemble forecasts for the tornadic MCS of 8-9 May 2007 that occurred over northern Texas and southern and central Oklahoma, starting from ensemble Kalman filter analyses produced by assimilating CASA and WSR-88D radar data.
+In this paper, we perform 3-h ensemble forecasts for the tornadic MCS of 8-9 May 2007 that occurred over northern Texas and southern and central Oklahoma, starting from ensemble Kalman filter analyses produced by assimilating CASA and WSR-88D radar data.
 We examine the impact of assimilating CASA (in addition to WSR-88D) radar data on the forecast, and the impact of the model microphysics during both the assimilation and forecast periods.
 The choice of microphysical scheme made a significant impact on forecast evolution for predictions of radar reflectivity and mesovortices.
-Ensemble members using the Lin or WSM-6 scheme performed considerably better in prediction of low-level mesovortex locations than members using the NEM microphysical scheme, while members using the Lin microphysical scheme were found to perform best in terms of RMS innovation for prediction of radar reflectivity.
+Ensemble members using the Lin or WSM-6 schemes performed considerably better in the prediction of low-level mesovortex locations than members using the NEM scheme, while members using the Lin microphysical scheme were found to perform best in terms of RMS innovation for prediction of radar reflectivity.

 From the ensemble forecast experiments, probabilistic predictions for radar reflectivity and low-level circulations are obtained.
-A neighborhood ensemble probability approach (Schwartz et al. 2010) is applied to generate 60-180 minute probabilistic forecasts for radar reflectivity, and an object-oriented ensemble forecast approach is used to generate 120-160 minute probabilistic forecasts of low-level vortex location.
+A neighborhood ensemble probability approach (Schwartz et al. 2010) is applied to generate 60-180-min probabilistic forecasts for radar reflectivity, and an object-oriented ensemble forecast approach is used to generate 120-160-min probabilistic forecasts of low-level vortex location.
 Both the assimilation of CASA data and the use of a mixed-microphysics ensemble during the EnKF data assimilation cycles have a positive impact on forecasts of mesovortices.

-All ensemble forecast experiments predict the dominant convective mode during the forecast period reasonably well, indicating a MCS with an embedded LEV, and a trailing convective line extending to the south, though the southern end of the convective line decays too quickly in the forecasts as compared to the observations.
-Two prominent biases are present in the ensemble member and ensemble mean forecasts of radar reflectivity: a low bias for light (< 25 dBZ) precipitation, and a high bias for intense (> 40 dBZ) precipitation.
-Microphysical parameterization is found to be a dominant factor in model error in reflectivity within the forecast ensemble exhibits a unimodal distribution, but when a mixed-microphysics scheme containing members of three different single-moment microphysics schemes is used, a trimodal distribution results, segregated by microphysical scheme.
+All ensemble forecast experiments predict the dominant convective mode during the forecast period reasonably well, indicating an MCS with an embedded LEV, and a trailing convective line extending to the south, though the southern end of the convective line decays too quickly in the forecasts as compared to the observations.
+Two prominent biases are present in the ensemble member and ensemble mean forecasts of radar reflectivity: a low bias for light (<25 dBZ) precipitation, and a high bias for intense (>40 dBZ) precipitation.
+Microphysical parameterization is found to be a dominant factor in model error in reflectivity forecasts.
+When a single-microphysics scheme is used, the innovation of radar reflectivity within the forecast ensemble exhibits a unimodal distribution, but when a mixed-microphysics scheme containing members of three different single-moment microphysics schemes is used, a trimodal distribution results, segregated by microphysical scheme.